dylanlott/dylanlott.github.io/_posts/2016-10-13-Dockerize-A-Static-App.md

 ---
 layout: post
-title: Dockerize A Static App
+title: Dockerize A Static App with Nginx and Docker
 ---

-## Setup barebones static app
+# Setup barebones static app

 You should have your app's production build boil down to a single folder.

-I usually point it all to `./build`
+I usually point it all to `./build` or `./dist`

-## Create your apps Dockerfile
+# Create your apps Dockerfile

 Create a file named `Dockerfile` in the root of your app directory.